-- ALL pacers must report in to pacer central at the finish line in Kawerau prior to travelling to the Tarawera Outlet or Titoki.
+- ALL pacers must report in to pacer central at the finish line in Kawerau prior to travelling in to the Tarawera Forest.
 You will be issued with a Pacer ID so everyone knows you are part of the event.

 - There is no cost associated with being a pacer.

 - Pacers should in physical shape to run at the speed of their runner .

 - Pacers should eat and drink all the aid sttaion food they want.

 - Pacers must not provide any material assistance to their runner (i.e. carrying spare/surplus clothing, food and drink).

 - Pacers must not push, pull or physically move their runner along the trail.

 - In circumstances the runner is under severe distress, a pacer is allowed to assist that runner to the nearest aid station or other medical support.

 - Pacers must stay with their runners at all times, except in the case of an emergency.